-- Get regular fluoride treatments at your dentist office.
+- Get regular fluoride treatments at your dentist’s office.
 There are also custom fluoride trays that you can have made that fit over your teeth for fluoride applications.
-A professional dentist in Azusa like City Dental Centes will have their own dental lab at their disposal to do this quickly and efficiaently.
+A professional dentist in Azusa like City Dental Centers will have their own dental lab at their disposal to do this quickly and efficiently.

-- Ask your dentist about antibacterial treatments.
-There are special mouth rinses that are designed to combat bacteria in your mouth.
+- Ask your dentist about antibacterial treatments and special mouth rinses designed to combat bacteria in your mouth.

 City Dental is the Best Dentist in Azusa for Tooth Decay

-Regardless of what stage of tooth decay you are suffering from, our City Dental Center Azusa location is the best place for you.
+Regardless of your stage of tooth decay, our City Dental Center Azusa location is the best place for you.
 Our dentists and staff are experts in tooth decay and tooth decay treatments.
-All our City Dental Centers are full-service dental offices, that offer all general and family dentistry as well as all cosmetic dentistry services.
-We offer oral surgery as well as restorative dentistry services so that you can wage the war on tooth decay with the best dentists in Azusa California.
+All of our City Dental Centers are full-service dental offices.
+We offer general and family dentistry as well as all cosmetic dentistry services.
+Our offices provide oral surgery as well as restorative dentistry services so that you can wage the war on tooth decay with the best dentists in Azusa California.

 City Dental Centers also has its own, in-house dental laboratory.
 This allows our dentists to get the highest quality dental appliances made for our patients quickly.
-If you visit another dentist in Azusa, you may have to wait weeks for them to hire a third-party dental lab to make your dental appliances.
-Then, if you need your appliance adjusted, there goes another few weeks.
+If you visit another dentist in Azusa, you could wait weeks.
+After all, a third-party dental lab often makes your dental appliances.
+Then, if you need your device adjusted, there go another few weeks.
+Not here!

 Your Convenient Dentist in Azusa and Beyond

 Doctor Sam Shahovesi and the team at City Dental Centers are here to provide our patients with the best dental services and dental surgeries for children and adults of all ages.
 From toddlers to seniors, City Dental Centers offers six convenient dentist offices in Southern California.
-We even have a dedicated children’s dentist office, City Dental Kids & Braces, to cater to the special physical and emotional needs of children.
+We even have a dedicated children’s dentist office, City Dental Kids & Braces.

 Whether you need checkups, x-rays, braces, bonding, teeth whitening, sealants, oral cancer screenings, root canals, crowns, bridges, implants, or tooth extraction, City Dental Centers is here to make the process as easy and comfortable as possible.
-If you’re looking for a quality dentist that won’t break the bank, give your local City Dental Center a try today.
+Looking for a quality dentist that won’t break the bank?
+Give your local City Dental Center a try today.